Home » International Relations » United Nations General Assembly

 • United Nations Commission on International Trade Law (UNCITRAL)

-United Nations General Assembly India
+United Nations General Assembly and India

-The UN General Assembly session was not attended by Prime Minister Modi which was held in September 2022.
+The UN General Assembly session was not attended by Prime Minister Modi, which was held in September 2022.
 The nation’s official envoy at the event was Foreign Affairs Minister S Jaishankar.
 India primarily focused on counterterrorism, peacekeeping, reformed multilateralism, climate action, and equitable access to COVID-19 vaccinations during the high-level UN General Assembly session.
 India’s approach to the UNGA is”guided” by the five S’s:

 • Samman (Respect),